UserTesting vs Maze

 UserTesting

-Moderated video sessions with real participants
+• Moderated video sessions with real participants

-Recruiting adds 21 days before findings arrive
+• Recruiting adds days to weeks before findings arrive

-Generic panel: variable quality for B2B domain products
+• Generic panel: variable quality for B2B domain products

-Requires sales contract, no self-serve start
+• Requires sales contract, no self-serve start

 Maze

-Self-serve, no sales call required
+• Self-serve, no sales call required

-Free plan available (1 study/month)
+• Free plan available (1 study/month)

-Click data only: no reasoning behind user behavior
+• Click data only: no reasoning behind user behavior

-Not designed for domain-specific B2B testing
+• Not designed for domain-specific B2B testing

 Side by Side

-Speed to results Days to weeks (recruiting required) Minutes to hours Minutes (no recruiting)
+Speed to resultsMinutes (no recruiting)Days to weeks (recruiting required)

 The Third Option

-Tessary replaces the recruiting step entirely.
+Tessary skips the recruiting step entirely.
 Paste a Figma prototype link or live URL, configure an AI persona that reflects your target user's role and domain context, and get structured usability findings in minutes.

 Results before the sprint ends